technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 08/Lab08.md

 You created a SharePoint site in the earlier lab.
 In this exercise, you will create an agent from it.

+>[!Alert] This will work as such if you are working on the labs continuously from Lab 6.
+Else, please redo the **Exercise 4 - Create SharePoint site of Lab 6** and continue the steps in this lab guide below.

 1. Open the SharePoint site(use the url that you noted down in the earlier lab).